CocoShiga in Tokyo

 Even with Chabara and CocoShiga or any store selling Shiga merchandise, they can never stock everything that Shiga has to offer.
 Even though CocoShiga’s 1,000 different products sounds impressive, they still don’t have things that I want to buy (mainly as gifts for friends).
 Like the hilarious “Koka Cola” from Koka (I hope it’s not a trademark infringement), Funazushi Pie cookies from Moriyama, more Adoberry confections from Takashima, Omi-jofu fabrics, more Shigaraki ware, and Lake Biwa pearls.
 The shop is not big enough to have everything.

-If you enter CocoShiga without knowing anything about Shiga, it might be difficult to figure out what the most popular Shiga products are.
-There are a few signs explaining about funazushi, etc., in Japanese, but they are too small.
-Of course, nothing is in English.
-You would think that with an investment of over 1,300,000,000 yen, they would have some money for foreign language translations in Japan’s most international city.
+As of this writing, it’s too bad nothing is in English.
+You would think that with an investment of over 1,300,000,000 yen on the rent alone, they would have some money for foreign language translations in Japan’s most international city.
 But apparently not.

 Shiga businesses who want to sell their products at CocoShiga have to undergo a product screening.
 Not all businesses applied to sell at CocoShiga and not all products passed the screening.
 So we only see a small sample of Shiga products.
 But CocoShiga plans to change or rotate the product lineup every season so we may see more different products later.